mk-fg/cgroup-tools/README.md

 	        memory.limit_in_bytes: 1500M

 	    bench:
+	      # Subdir for adhoc cgroups created by user
+	      tmp:
 	        # Corresponding pw_gid will be used, if only uname/uid is specified
 	        _tasks: fraggod
 	        _admin: fraggod
+	        _path: fraggod
 	        # These will be initialized as dirs with proper uid/gid, but no stuff applied there
 	        cpuacct:
 	        memory:
 	        blkio:
+	      # Limits that groups in tmp/ can't transcend
+	      cpu.shares: 500
+	      blkio.weight: 500
+	      memory.soft_limit_in_bytes: 300M
+	      memory.limit_in_bytes: 500M

 (from laptop with [dying fan](http://blog.fraggod.net/2013/11/01/software-hacks-to-fix-broken-hardware-laptop-fan.html),